UnexomWid/eryn/README.md

 npx cmake-js compile
 ```

-...or you can globally install cmake-js to be able to run it directly.
+...or globally install cmake-js to be able to run it directly.

 ```shell
 npm i -g cmake-js

 cmake-js compile
 ```